 Do you just let your friend walk all over you?
 Do you accept being flaked out on all the time?
 Do you let that guy keep treating you like you are a pawn in his game?

-Well first and foremost, heck no!
+First and foremost, heck no!
 We have to own and claim how we want others to treat us and we do this by showing them what’s okay and what’s not okay.
 This is not okay.

 However, we are talking about people who we care about deeply and it is no easy task when so and so is someone you love.
-To help you the next time disappointment calls, I’ve put together my top 3 tips.

-1. We have to understand what is happening.
+1. Understand what is happening.

 What’s happening on so and so’s end?
 Do you know?
 Have you asked?
 I always go to this place FIRST because so many times we assume what is happening and get caught up in the game.
 We create a fictitious story and completely run with it, convincing ourselves our version is true.
 Stop that right now.
 When was the last time you used your voice to find out what is going on?
 Oftentimes I find out that there’s more to the story than I am aware of.
 Way more.
 Find out.
 Ask questions.
 Use your voice.